xkbcommon/libxkbcommon/doc/compatibility.md

 ### Notable removals

+- Keymap components are no longer mandatory, e.g. a keymap without a `xkb_types` section is legal.
 - geometry support @anchor geometry
   @anchor geometry-support
   + there were very few geometry definitions available, and while